jsogarro/hypestyle/README.md

 # HypeStyle

-> A simple Flask REST service that can be used to search for things hypebeasts like
+> A simple app that can be used to search for things hypebeasts like